AnujSinghPanwar/getWorkAddignment/README.md

 # React + Vite

-please write this command to install dependency `npm i` and thereafter write this command to start this project thank you
+please write this command to install dependency `npm i` and thereafter write this command `npm run dev` to start this project thank you